NB! Find out what this process might mean for the future of mountain biking in Tokai.

 Public comments, a concern.

-An individual commenting as a representative of the South African National Biodiversity Institute (SANBI), certainly the most threatening among comments against cycling, appears to believe that mountain biking on single track trails does not belong in Tokai.
-There is a growing concern around how recreational users are slowly being pushed out of existing recreational areas in the name of conservation and there are several examples of where this has happened already.
-If left unchecked, one day we might actually find ourselves, “relegated to areas off the peninsula”.
-This is all a bit bizarre given TokaiMTB’s alignment to conservation.
+An individual commenting as a representative of the South African National Biodiversity Institute (SANBI), has made the most threatening statements among all the comments received against cycling and according to him appears to believe that mountain biking on single track trails does not belong in Tokai.
+There is a growing concern around how recreational users are slowly being pushed out of existing recreational areas in the name of conservation and there are several examples where this has taken place already.
+If left unchecked, one day we might actually find ourselves, “relegated to areas off the peninsula” as his unfounded statements continue to paint a bleak future for this jewell in the Park – to be honest, this is all a bit bizarre given TokaiMTB’s alignment to conservation.

 It’s not the first time we’ve found ourselves at the mercy of “science” and, if it wasn’t for the support shown by a small but committed portion of Tokai’s riders, we may not have been as well prepared to represent mountain biking in what is possibly the most important review to take place for the next 20-years.
-It is only through public support that TokaiMTB has been able to represent, consistently maintain and support mountain biking in this National Park.
+It is only through public donations that TokaiMTB has been able to; represent the people, consistently maintain the trails, provide safety since 2016 and in general, support the mountain biking activity in this National Park.

-Since we launched our TokaiMTB advocacy membership and corporate sponsorship in 2020, we have ploughed roughly R3 million into Upper Tokai in order to maintain this recreational activity, vital to people’s health and well-being.
-That number is in addition to the fees SANParks charge cyclists for access to the trails –none of which goes directly into building or maintaining the trails.
-It’s the public paying to keep the area safe and the trails in check and for this effort, through this model of “public partnership” we have built up several years worth of; SANParks signed trail spec sheets, countless hours of work logged on the trails, a “work method statement” in development that guides trail maintenance for the various mountain bike disciplines (i.e. cross-country to downhill), and a slowly growing membership platform that raises critical funds to keep this all going.
-If you have not yet considered joining TokaiMTB, you should know that without your name on the list and contribution, these trails may not exist in this form in the future.
+Since we launched our TokaiMTB advocacy membership and corporate sponsorship in 2020, we have ploughed several million Rand into Upper Tokai in order to maintain this recreational activity which is proved to be vital to people’s health and well-being.
+That number is in addition to the fees SANParks charge cyclists for access to the trails – none of which goes directly into building or maintaining the trails.
+It’s the public paying to keep the area safe and the trails in check and for this effort, through this model of “public partnership” we have built up several years worth of; SANParks signed trail spec sheets, countless hours of work logged on the trails, a “work method statement” in development that guides trail maintenance for the various mountain bike disciplines (i.e. cross-country to downhill) and a slowly growing membership platform that raises funds critical to keeping this all going.
+If you have not yet considered joining TokaiMTB, you should know that without your name on the list these trails may not exist in this form in the future.

-The draft TCMF document (now called the Tokai Cecilia Implementation Plan – TCIP) relies on the public taking part in a second round of comments based on the contents of this new document but time is limited, the comment period ends in a few days, at the end of May.
+The draft TCMF document (at this stage now called the Tokai Cecilia Implementation Plan – TCIP) relies on the public taking part in a second round of comments based on the contents of this new document but time is limited, the comment period ends in a few days, at the end of May.
+(UPDATE 06.22: email submissions are closed, thank you for your overwhelming support.)

 Call to action!